Manterville History, Family Crest & Coats of Arms

-England by the ancestors of the Manterville family when they migrated to the region after the Norman Conquest in 1066.
+Manterville is a name that was brought to England by the ancestors of the Manterville family when they migrated to the region after the Norman Conquest in 1066.
 The Manterville family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Manterville family were nobles who possessed a castle and vast estates.
-The family name Manterville was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Manterville family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Manterville family